Northern East West Freight Corridor: Competitive routes

-Apart from shipping all the way between USA and China, maritime/railways routes other than through Narvik are possible.
-Reloading could be done in Murmansk or in a port in the Baltic Sea, avoiding the break-of-gauge at the Swedish-Finnish border, and involving fewer countries.
+Apart from shipping all the way between US and China, maritime/railways routes other than through Narvik are possible.
+Reloading could be done in Murmansk or in a port in the Baltic Sea, avoiding the break-of-gauge at the Swedish–Finnish border, and involving fewer countries.
 The Russians prefer to use their own ports.

 Suggestions involving building new railways include ports in Kirkenes or Skibotn in Norway, both without any break-of-gauge.

-Containers China-Europe are not planned to go over Narvik; instead they go by rail all the way, either through Poland or through Finland.
+Containers China–Europe are not planned to go over Narvik; instead they go by rail all the way, either through Poland or through Finland.
 However shipping over the Indian Ocean/Suez Canal is the most common route for now.
 Reloading ship/rail is avoided especially if low volume, because of the delay to have enough number of trains to fill up a ship.

-Containers USA-Europe go to other ports, depending on European destination.
+Containers US–Europe go to other ports, depending on European destination.
 For Scandinavia they go through Gothenburg.
 For Russia they go through Saint Petersburg.
 It is hard to change this since the volume of these ports and the fact that they are located closer to the end-destination make them more competitive than Narvik.